ando11235/aiPiCar/README.md

 ### Installing Google edgeTPU

-Similar to the above mentioned problem with python3 and OpenCV compatibility, there were some issues intially with compatibility between Google's edgeTPU and Rasbpian Buster.
+Similar to the above mentioned problem with python3 and OpenCV compatibility, there were some issues initially with compatibility between Google's edgeTPU and Rasbpian Buster.
 The original install instructions for the edgeTPU can be found below.

 [Google EdgeTPU Install Instructions](https://coral.withgoogle.com/docs/accelerator/get-started/)

 Again, fortunately, I was able to find a github repo with workaround instructions for Raspian and EdgeTPU compatibility.
-Instructructions followed below, under "Getting the Coral to work with the Pi 4":
+Instructions followed below, under "Getting the Coral to work with the Pi 4":

 [leswright1977/RPi4-Google-Coral](https://github.com/leswright1977/RPi4-Google-Coral)